Milton accounts for 6 TDs, No. 13 UCF routs Pitt 45-14

-That’s what’s most important to coach Josh Heupel right now.
-Not whether Saturday’s 45-14 rout of Power 5 conference opponent Pittsburgh sent a message to the College Football Playoff selection committee or skeptics who question how good the Knights are because of their schedule.

-“We’re 1-0 this week.
-The outsiders are going to judge it as they may,” Heupel said after McKenzie Milton threw for 328 yards and four touchdowns to help the defending American Athletic Conference champions extend the nation’s longest winning streak to 17 games.
+ORLANDO, Fla. — McKenzie Milton threw for 328 yards and four touchdowns and No. 13 UCF extended the nation’s longest winning streak to 17 games with a 45-14 rout of Pittsburgh on Saturday.

-“Our football team focuses on the daily task at hand.
-They are continuing to grow together.
-They are continuing to buy in to what we’re doing,” the coach added.
-“That’s allowing us to play better in all three phrases.
-(Pitt) is a football team from one of those other conferences and we handled our business today.”

 A week after accounting for six TDs in a lopsided victory over Florida Atlantic, Milton also ran for two scores to give the junior from Kapolei, Hawaii, seven TDs passing and five rushing in his past two games.

-UCF (4-0) now moves into the heart of its AAC schedule, hoping to go undefeated for the second straight year to play its way into consideration for a spot in the CFP.
+UCF (4-0) now moves into the heart of its American Athletic Conference schedule, hoping to go undefeated for the second straight year to play its way into consideration for a spot in the College Football Playoff.

-“They’ve been undefeated for a year.
-They haven’t lost a game,” Pitt receiver Rafael Araujo-Lopes, who born in the Orlando area and played at nearby Winter Park High School.
-“That’s a talented team.
-They get what they deserve.”

 Pitt (2-3) has had a knack for stunning teams with national title aspirations in recent seasons, however the Panthers were no match for a Milton-led offense that’s scored at least 30 points in every game during its school- and AAC-record winning streak.